stratusadv/dandy/README.md

 ### Pydantic is Everyones Friend

-We have a class called "Intel" that is the pydantic "BaseModel" class renamed to give more separation of concerns between dandy code and your code.
+We have a class called "BaseIntel" that is the pydantic "BaseModel" class renamed to give more separation of concerns between dandy code and your code.

 This project critically relies on the use of pydantic to handle the flow and validation of data with your artificial intelligence systems.
 Make sure you have a good foundation on the use of pydantic before continuing.